mzLi01/poppingw/README.md

 Cite our work:

-**Improving the detection sensitivity to primordial stochastic gravitational waves with reduced astrophysical foregrounds -- II: subthreshold binary neutron stars**, [Arxiv:2403.01846](https://arxiv.org/abs/2403.01846)
+**Improving the detection sensitivity to primordial stochastic gravitational waves with reduced astrophysical foregrounds.
+II.
+Subthreshold binary neutron stars**, [Arxiv:2403.01846](https://arxiv.org/abs/2403.01846) [PhysRevD.111.023009](https://doi.org/10.1103/PhysRevD.111.023009)

 if you find this code useful to you.